krateoplatformops/krateo-docs/design/one-pager-definition-krateo-module-template-deployment.md

 ### Krateo Module

-A self-consistent set of tools that allow Krateo to deliver new functionalities.
+A self-consistent set of components that allows Krateo to deliver new functionalities. *Functionality* means a feature with a specific goal for the final user like the Krateo UI (composition of frontend/backend) or a classic backend service (e.g. to collect metrics or events).

+This set of components is made up of packaged streams of YAML manifests that represents the resources that will be applied.
 A module doesn't require inputs from the UI via form (aka [Krateo Template](#krateo-template)).

 #### Krateo Module deep dive into technical definition